da667/Autosnort/README.txt

 3. run the Autosnort-[os]-[date].sh script as the root user [e.g. as root, type "bash /root/Autosnort-[os]-[date].sh" or "cd /root && chmod u+x Autosnort-[os]-[date].sh && ./Autosnort-[os]-[date].sh" or run either of the following via sudo...]

 4. There are a series of prompts that the script will ask during execution.
-It should be very straight forward what the script is asking for (e.g. mysql password, oink code, etc.).
+It should be very straight-forward what the script is asking for (e.g. mysql password, oink code, etc.).
 Simply answer the questions as they come, and the script handles the rest.

 5. The script gives you the option of rebooting your system after the installation is complete.
 In some cases it's necessary for some web interface components to register or work correctly.
-In all cases I highly recommend rebooting your system.
-Upon reboot snort, barnyard, and the interface of your choice should be running flawlessly.
+In all cases I highly recommend rebooting your system, especially if system updates downloaded and made a new kernel available for your system.
+When the system has rebooted, snort, barnyard, and the interface of your choice should be running flawlessly.

-snort is installed under: /usr/local/snort
+snort is installed under: /usr/local/snort/

 barnyard2 is installed under: /usr/local/bin

-pulledpork (if used) is installed under /usr/src
+pulledpork is installed under: /usr/src

+snort.conf and barnyard2.conf are located under: /usr/local/snort/etc

 web interfaces are installed under: /var/www (ubuntu, debian) or /var/www/html (centOS/RHEL)